 After booking our journey to Osaka on Jetstar, it was time to investigate options for coming back home.
 This time, all six of us were determined to fly business class on a full-service airline.
 The return journey was surprisingly easier to book.
 Using Qantas points, there were 6 seats available in business on the overnight Cathay Pacific flight from Hong Kong to Perth on 24 Dec.

 Our four friends simply paired that with a morning Tokyo to Hong Kong flight, leaving about 9 hours in transit – plenty of time to visit the city.
-The overall ticket from Tokyo to Perth in business class cost 78,000 Qantas Points + $100 in taxes.
+The overall ticket from Tokyo to Perth in business class cost 78,000 Qantas Points + $100 in taxes (jumping to 90,000 Qantas Points from 18 September 2019).

 However my partner and I wanted to maximise our time in Hong Kong, without the hassle of a stopover.
 There is an interesting feature of using Qantas points for international awards, where any connection under 24 hours is classed as a ‘transit’ instead of a ‘stopover’ – there’s a Point Hacks guide which explains stopovers using Qantas Points here.